How to Invest in Mutual Funds

 Truth be told, you often won’t have any choice in the matter as to whether you invest in mutual funds.

-Many retirement plans, offer mutual funds among their investing options.
+Many so-called defined contribution plans, like DC plans offer only mutual funds among their investing options.
 And because of the insane-to-pass up tax benefits and employer matching funds, you should probably put as much of your salary as you can muster into these plans.
 So yee-haw mutual funds in this case!

 But hold the phone for just a second.
 Just because mutual funds are better than investing in individual stocks, are they necessarily the absolute best way to invest your money?
 Maybe not.
 Those fees that we discussed above are the enemy of good returns; studies have shown over and over again that fees are directly predictive of returns in a very simple way; the higher the fees, the lower the returns.
 But, you’ll naturally retort, those fees have to be worth it, right?
 The big brains who pick stocks in mutual funds must be able to justify their fees by their boffo returns, and all the people who earn fortunes managing mutual funds will swear that their expertise is well worth the fee you pay.
 Science begs to differ with their conclusion.
 In fact, most studies show that almost all actively managed funds will fail to outperform the overall market over the long term.